At what point, or level do Wing Chun practitioners start to use knives and butterfly swords?

 The best way you’re going to get the best answer is to ask your sifu.

 I’ve found that each school is different.
 Where I train, we have a specific weapons class that only happens once a week.
 But, it’s open to all adult students.
 This is not the norm.

 Many schools do not offer any weapons classes at all.
 Sometimes the students are lucky if the sifu holds a special weapons seminar.
-In other schools I've heard you have to advance quite a bit (perhaps after you reach black belt) before you start learning any weapons like the butterfly swords
+In other schools I’ve heard you have to advance quite a bit (perhaps after you reach black belt) before you start learning any weapons like the butterfly swords or dragon pole.

 The truth is, learning weapons is like learning a new martial art.
 It’s that different.

 The fighting distances are different, many times the footwork is different, the hand movements are different, and there are different moves which require new muscle memory to be drilled in.

 But in general, most schools will want you to have mastered, or least be highly proficient, in your basic unarmed footwork and unarmed techniques before you start learning a whole new world with weapons.

 And I think this is practical.
 If you’re already clumsy without weapons, chances are you’ll be even clumsier with a weapon in your hand.